zio/zio/docs/reference/stream/chunk.md

 id: chunk
 title: "Chunk"
 ---
 A `Chunk[A]` represents a chunk of values of type `A`.
 Chunks are usually backed by arrays, but expose a purely functional, safe interface to the underlying elements, and they become lazy on operations that would be costly with arrays, such as repeated concatenation.
+Like lists and arrays, Chunk is an ordered collection.

 ```scala mdoc:invisible
 import zio._